Del Monte Foods: History

+Foundation and early history

 In the 1870s and 1880s, California became a major producer of fruits and vegetables.

 The Hotel Del Monte was a famous resort hotel on the Monterey Peninsula which first built what is now Pebble Beach Golf Links.

-In the 1880s, an Oakland, California, foods distributor used the Del Monte name to market a premium blend of coffee that had been prepared for the hotel.
+In the 1880s, a small Oakland, California, food distributor was hired to make products for the hotel.
+It later used the Del Monte brand name to market a premium blend of coffee that had been prepared for the hotel.

 By 1892, the firm expanded its business and selected Del Monte as the brand name for its new line of canned peaches.
-In 1898, the California Fruit Canners Association (CFCA) formed when 18 West Coast canning companies merged.
+In 1899, the California Fruit Canners Association (CFCA) formed when 18 West Coast canning companies merged.
 The Del Monte brand was one of several brands marketed by the new company.
 It introduced the Del Monte Shield in 1909.

-Under the leadership of George Newell Armsby, in 1916, CFCA added Alaska Packers Association, Central California Canneries, two canners, and Griffin & Skelley, a food brokerage house, incorporating itself as California Packing Corporation, or Calpak, and began selling its products under the Del Monte and Sunkist brands.
+In 1916, California Packing Corporation (CalPak), was founded as a merger of five canning, drying, broker, farmer, and packing businesses: California Fruit Canners Association, Griffin & Skelley (a food brokerage house), Central California Canneries, J.K.
+Armsby Company and the Alaska Packers Association, selling its products under the Del Monte and Sunkist brands.
 The new company grew to operate more than 60 canneries in Washington, Oregon, Idaho, Utah and Alaska.
 In 1917, it acquired pineapple farms and a cannery in Hawaii and, in the 1920s, added canneries in Florida and the Midwest, as well as in the Philippines.
 After WWII, it constructed or purchased more facilities overseas.
 These multinational operations made the name California Packing Corporation obsolete, and in June 1967, the corporation adopted the name of its leading brand to become Del Monte Corporation.

 In 1972, Del Monte became the first major US food processor to voluntarily adopt nutritional labeling on all its food products.

 Del Monte became part of R.J.
 Reynolds Industries, Inc. (later RJR Nabisco, Inc.), in 1979.
 After having been acquired by Kohlberg Kravis Roberts in 1988, RJR Nabisco sold several Del Monte divisions.
 The fresh fruit business was sold to Polly Peck.
 RJR Nabisco retained Del Monte Canada and Venezuela.
 The remaining food processing divisions, known as Del Monte Foods, were sold to Merrill Lynch, Citicorp Venture Capital, and Kikkoman in 1989.
 Kikkoman separately acquired Del Monte brand in Asia (excluding Philippines, the Indian subcontinent and Myanmar).
 In 1990, the European division was subject to a management buyout and Hawaiian Punch was sold to Procter & Gamble.
 Del Monte sold part of its Philippines division in 1991 and the remainder in 1996.
 In 1993, Del Monte's dried fruit division was sold to Yorkshire Food Group.
 In 1996, Del Monte sold its pudding division to Kraft.
 In 1996, Del Monte Mexico was sold to Hicks, Muse, Tate & Furst; the Central American and Caribbean operations were also sold.

+Texas Pacific Group acquired Del Monte in 1997.
+Del Monte acquired Contadina from Nestlé in 1997 and reacquired Del Monte Venezuela from Nabisco in 1998.